feltor-dev/feltor/config/README.md

  - If `icc` is used as the C++ compiler the `-restrict` option has to be used to enable the recognition of the restrict keyword
  - Support for OpenMP-4 is recommended (at least gcc-4.9 or icc-15), but not mandatory
  - The library headers are compliant with the c++14 standard but we reserve the right to upgrade that in future updates
+ - For a mac, we need X-code to compile.
+At the same time, we need to include the paths to the json, hdf5 and netcdf libraries.
+We work without GLFW, as it gives problems.
+As it is now, the libraries are installed with homebrew, one of the prefered installers for mac.
+If other programs are used, it is neccessary to include the paths to the libraries used.
+We compile with g++, but other compilers might also work (like clang++).